 Versa Networks is a security, networking, cloud, and analytics services provider based in Santa Clara, California.
 It aims to help large enterprises to elevate their networks for more efficient management and achieve business advantages and growth.

 Versa Networks’ Next-Generation Firewall-as-a-Service (NGFWaaS) is part of the Versa Security Access Service Edge (SASE).
-It protects the micro and macro segmentation in your network, in addition to protection from threats on the inside and on the outer border of the network.
+It protects the micro and macro segmentation in a network, in addition to protection from threats on the inside and on the outer border of the network.

 In 2022, Versa SASE won the Global Infosec Award for the Best Solution in the Network Security and Management category by Cyber Defense Magazine.